salmanbaset/mdb_ledger/README.md

 ## 1. Problem Statement

 Organizations in industries such as finance, insurance, and supply chain have to (1) record complete changes to an information over time and (2) ensure that these changes have not been tampered with.
 The former requires storing all changes to a record over time.
-The later is often implemented with a combination of database auditing and security controls but it does lend to easy verification.
+The later is often implemented with a combination of database auditing and security controls but it does not lead to easy verification.

 This is a proof-of-concept implementation of a library for implementing cryptographically verifiable change history of documents stored in MongoDB.
 The goals are two-fold:

-1) Demonstrate creation of a document store with a cryptographically verifiable change history, while preserving the query interface that developers love.
+1) Demonstrate creation of a document store with a cryptographically verifiable change history, while using MongoDB MQL and API.
-2) Gather feedback on how similar functionality can address and simplify the data integrity needs of an application.
+2) Gather feedback on how such a functionality can address and simplify the data integrity needs of an application.

 ## 2. Common Questions

 ### 2.1 Does cyptographically verifiable change history constitute a Ledger?
-Ledgers are useful for applications in areas such as accounting, audit, HR, crypto, and compliance.
+Ledgers are potentially useful for applications in areas such as drug development, accounting, audit, HR, crypto, and compliance.

 A common underlying themes for applications in the aforementioned areas is that information is stored in append-only mode.
 The assumption is that once the information has been stored in a ledger, it would not later be changed by an unauthorized entity.
 If a change is made to the information stored in a ledger, the change can be detected (e.g., using offline or online techniques).
 Cryptographic verification of change history helps determine information tampering in an online manner (e.g., upon document read).